 Women in the US are having children later and later.
 “It's not a 25-year-old’s game anymore,” said Dr. Lauren Ferrara, an OB-GYN specializing in maternal-fetal medicine at Mount Sinai Hospital in New York City.
 The median age of women who gave birth in 2019 was 30, up from 27 in 1990.
 It's part of a growing trend of more women having “geriatric pregnancies,” meaning they’re giving birth at 35 or older.

 Why?
 Because they can.
 Numerous factors are driving women to wait, including soaring childcare costs and a desire to establish a career first (see: pregnancy discrimination and the motherhood penalty).
 Plus, many women are able to have biological children at older ages.
-Thanks — in part — to assisted reproductive technologies (ART).
+Thanks in part to assisted reproductive technologies (ART).
 Though not all of them need the assist.

+Geriatric pregnancy is a medical term used to describe a pregnant woman who’s 35 or older.
 Pregnancy may indeed become riskier as women age, for both mom and baby.
-But age is just one factor on a spectrum of considerations.
-And it doesn’t necessarily stop women from having healthy biological children.
+But age is just one factor on a spectrum of considerations, and it doesn’t necessarily stop women from having healthy biological children.
 Plus, all pregnancy experiences are individual and varied, regardless of age.

 (FYI: It’s not the only loaded pregnancy lingo.
 See also: “Inhospitable womb” and “lazy ovary.”)

 What’s the biggest thing to consider when trying to get pregnant at this age?

 A major consideration is fertility and how you’re going to conceive.
 A woman’s ability to get pregnant drops as she ages, with fertility usually starting to decline around age 30.
 But it’s important not to catastrophize this or place the pressure all on your shoulders (men’s fertility also declines with age).